If you visited this page before 11/28/2018; you read the following:

 We can thank my recent re-visit to The South-of-France for cha-cha-cha changes (David Bowie rocks).

 Ray and I had much to discuss when I returned home, and thankfully, we were on the same page.
 Life is short (boy, don’t I know that), and while we love San Miguel de Allende, our heart of hearts is in France.
 It always has been.
 I mean, I named a business ‘The French Elements,’ traveled there whenever the opportunity presented itself and read everything I could find about the country, customs, the people.. you get the idea.

 SO, we are moving to France if they will have us.

-I can deal with the paperwork; I can deal with international movers (that will pack, ship, and unpack, hopefully with everything intact), I can deal with finding a place to live, I can deal with the bureaucracy.
+I can deal with the paperwork; I can deal with international movers, I can deal with finding a place to live while in the US, I can deal with the bureaucracy.